John-Rood/VectorVault/README.md

   <img src="https://images.squarespace-cdn.com/content/646ad2edeaaf682a9bbc36da/5ae905b0-43d0-4b86-a965-5b447ee8c7de/Vector+Vault+Vault.jpg?content-type=image%2Fjpeg" width="60%" height="60%" />
 </p>

+You can create a javascript or HTML post to `"https://api.vectorvault.io/get_similar"`, to run front end apps.
-Since your vault lives in the cloud, making a call to it is really easy.
-You can even do it by command line:
+Since your Vault lives in the cloud, making a call to it is really easy.
+You can even do it with a `curl` from command line:
 ```
 curl -X POST "https://api.vectorvault.io/get_similar" \
      -H "Content-Type: application/json" \